maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 But maybe avrdude can...

 > **Note** the core problem is that no Arduino board has the ATMega328PB.
-> I did find an Arduino IDE compatible board from [polulu](https://www.pololu.com/docs/0J74/4.3).
+> I did find an Arduino IDE compatible board from [polulu](https://www.pololu.com/docs/0J74/4.3) with the PB.
 > However, it turned out that it is not well enough integrated to make the `Burn bootloader` work.

 So let's try avrdude.